Kirk W. Johnson: Literary career

 After returning from Iraq, Johnson began fly-fishing, which led him to the story that would become his true crime book, The Feather Thief.
 The story is about how an American flutist, Edwin Rist stole remains of rare birds from the Natural History Museum in England.
 Hobbyists pay high prices for the feathers of exotic birds, including fly-fishers, who use them to catch fish.
 He learned of the heist when a guide from New Mexico told the story, leading to a five-year period of research and interviews, including with Rist.
-The book will be adapted into a television series by Jenna Bush Hager's production company.
-The film rights to The Fishermen and the Dragon has been sold to George Clooney's production company for a multi-part series.